 - Community and public health approaches to improve nutrition – with increased emphasis of policies, systems and environmental change to make the healthy choice the easy choice.

 SNAP-Ed's effectiveness stems largely from its community-based orientation.
-Land-grant institutions work closely with state and local public and private entities to strategically deliver SNAP-Ed using methods and locations that are most favorable to SNAP–eligible populations.
+Cooperative Extension’s placement within communities and within the LGU System, along with its informal national network reaching most of the nation’s 3,000 counties insular areas and the District of Columbia, makes it a natural fit for conducting SNAP-Ed.
+Cooperative Extension works closely with state and local public and private entities to strategically deliver SNAP-Ed using methods and locations that are most favorable to SNAP-eligible populations.
 Local offices that administer SNAP are key referrals and SNAP-Ed delivery sites.
 Myriad other state and local partners support university efforts by contributing a wide range of assistance and resources, such as participant referrals, team teaching, meeting space, child care and transportation, food demonstration supplies, equipment, and cash for supplementary resources.
-More recent actions include cooperation and collaboration to support policy, system, and environmental changes that make healthier food and physical activity choices the easy choice for SNAP-Ed eligible populations.
+More recent actions include cooperation and collaboration to support policy, system and environmental changes that make healthier food and physical activity choices the easy choice for SNAP-Ed eligible populations.

 For more information about SNAP-Ed through Cooperative Extension within the LGU System, see:

 - Nourishing Communities: Nutrition Education That Works (extension.org) – Shows impact of SNAP-Ed programming through Cooperative Extension within the LGU System for stakeholders.